 December 2014 has just ended.
-That means we?re at the start of a new month as well as the start of a new year.
-I?ve a habit of looking at how expensive shares in Singapore are at the beginning of every month in order to get some useful insight on how I can approach bargain hunting as well as investing.
+That means we’re at the start of a new month as well as the start of a new year.
+I’ve a habit of looking at how expensive shares in Singapore are at the beginning of every month in order to get some useful insight on how I can approach bargain hunting as well as investing.
+But given that we’re in the first few days of 2015, investors also want an idea of what lies ahead for stocks – and that’s where my look at valuations might provide some clues.
+Insights on bargain hunting from looking…

 December 2014 has just ended.
 That means we’re at the start of a new month as well as the start of a new year.
 I’ve a habit of looking at how expensive shares in Singapore are at the beginning of every month in order to get some useful insight on how I can approach bargain hunting as well as investing.